Today’s guest post comes from accomplished polyglot Judith Meyer.

 It got to be so frustrating that I all but paused my studies for a few years.

 In 2009, with a lot more language study experience under my belt, I took up Chinese again and managed to learn 2500 new characters in one year.
-Since then, I haven’t dropped Chinese again (see our best online Chinese courses).
+Since then, I haven’t dropped Chinese again (see our best online Chinese courses and best podcasts for learning Chinese).

 I’m currently taking a class in Modern Chinese Literature.